mchagneux/computo_paper/paper.md

 In the case of linear and Gaussian state space models, this distribution is known to be Gaussian, and Kalman filtering allows to update exactly the posterior mean $\mu_k = \esp[X_k|Z_{1:k}]$ and posterior variance matrix $\Sigma_k = \var[X_k|Z_{1:k}]$.
 This algorithm and its extensions are prevalent and used extensively in time-series and sequential-data analysis.
 As the transition model proposed in [](state-transition-eq) is nonlinear, Kalman updates cannot be implemented and solving the target tracking task requires resorting to alternatives.
-Many solutions have been proposed in the literature such as extended Kalman filters (EKF), unscented Kalman filters (UKF) or Sequential Monte Carlo (SMC) methods, see {cite}`sarkka2013bayesian` and references therein.
-Although UKF and SMC have been widely studied, such sample-based solutions are more computationally intensive, especially in settings where many objects have to be tracked and false positive detections involve unnecessary sampling steps.
-The following EKF approximation of model [](state-transition-eq) is found to be computationnaly cheaper and as robust for our data:
+Many solutions have been proposed to deal with strong nonlinearities in the literature, such as unscented Kalman filters (UKF) or Sequential Monte Carlo (SMC) methods (see {cite}`sarkka2013bayesian` and references therein).
+SMC methods have been widely studied and shown to be very effective even in presence of strongly nonlinear dynamics and/or non-Gaussian noise, however such sample-based solutions are computationally intensive, especially in settings where many objects have to be tracked and false positive detections involve unnecessary sampling steps.
+UKF require fewer samples and provide an intermediary solution in presence of mild nonlinearities.
+In our setting, we find that a linearisation of the model [](state-transition-eq) yields approximaton which is computationnaly cheap and as robust for our data:

 $$
 X_k = X_{k-1} + \Delta_k(\lfloor \mu_{k-1} \rfloor) + \nabla_x\Delta_k(\lfloor \mu_{k-1} \rfloor)(X_{k-1}-\mu_{k-1}) + \eta_k
 $$

-This allows the implementation of Kalman updates.
-For completeness, we present [here](impact-algorithm-appendix) an SMC-based solution, discuss the empirical differences and use-cases where the latter might be a more relevant choice.
+This allows the implementation of Kalman updates on the linearised model, a technique named extended Kalman filtering (EKF).
+On the currently available data, we find that the optical flow estimates are very informative and accurate, making this approximation sufficient.
+For completeness, we present [here](impact-algorithm-appendix) an SMC-based solution and discuss the empirical differences and use-cases where the latter might be a more relevant choice.

 In any case, the state-space model naturally accounts for missing observations, as the contribution of $\Delta_k$ in every transition ensures that each filter can cope with arbitrary inter-frame motion to keep track of its target.

 #### Generating potential object tracks